JackUait/JackUait/README.md

 ## I'm a Gamer, Friend and Developer
 - :seedling: I'm currently grokking algorithms and trying to get the secret of good JS code performance
-- :crystal_ball: 2021 Goals: Visit Poland :ocean:, make a pet project :beetle:, contribute to open source :floppy_disk:
+- :crystal_ball: 2021 Goals: Visit Poland :ocean:, start a pet project :beetle:, contribute to open source :floppy_disk:
 - :zap: Fun Fact: :new_moon_with_face: Memes and :dog2: Dogs are Dope!

 <hr />